York City F.C.: 1946–1981: FA Cup run, promotion and relegations

 Peacetime football resumed in 1946–47 and York finished the next three seasons in midtable.
 However, they were forced to apply for re-election for the first time after finishing bottom of the Third Division North in 1949–50.
 York pursued promotion in 1952–53, before finishing fourth with 53 points, which were new club records in the Football League.
 The club's longest cup run came when they reached the semi-final of the 1954–55 FA Cup, a campaign in which Arthur Bottom scored eight goals.
 In the semi-final, York drew 1–1 with Newcastle United at Hillsborough, before being beaten 2–0 at Roker Park in the replay.
 This meant York had become the first third-tier club to play in an FA Cup semi-final replay.
 With a 13th-place finish in 1957–58, York became founder members of the Fourth Division, while the clubs finishing in the top half of the North and South sections formed the new Third Division.

 York only missed out on the runners-up spot in 1958–59 on goal average, and were promoted for the first time in third place.
 However, they were relegated from the Third Division after just one season in 1959–60.
 York's best run in the League Cup came in 1961–62, the competition's second season, after reaching the fifth round.
 They were beaten 2–1 by divisional rivals Rochdale.
 York had to apply for re-election for the second time after finishing 22nd in 1963–64, but achieved a second promotion the next season, again in third place in the Fourth Division.
 York were again relegated after one season, finishing bottom of the Third Division in 1965–66.
-The club was forced to apply for re-election in three successive seasons, from 1966–67 to 1968–69, after finishing in the bottom four of the Fourth Division in each of those season.
+The club was forced to apply for re-election in three successive seasons, from 1966–67 to 1968–69, after finishing in the bottom four of the Fourth Division in each of those seasons.
 York's record of earning promotion every six years was maintained in 1970–71, with a fourth-place finish in the Fourth Division.